The Angel's Depot 2014 Annual Report . . . please click here to read.

 The Angel's Depot was founded in 2006 to help this proud generation of by providing a FREE emergency mid-month meal box, especially formulated for seniors who are at-risk for malnutrition and live with the anxiety of food insecurity.
 These 24-pound, nutritious, nonperishable Senior Emergency Meal Boxes contain food for 21 meals . . . breakfasts, lunches, dinners and snacks for a week.
 The food selections are senior favorites and they are high in protein, fiber and foliates with moderate sugar.

-In an effort to help our low-income seniors live better, we provide them with advocacy and a direct caring connection, in our Senior Case Manager, Andrew Dubbous.
+In an effort to help our low-income seniors live better, we provide them with advocacy and a direct caring connection, in our Director of Programs, Andrew Holmes, MSW.
 Andrew initially helps seniors qualify for their meal boxes, answers questions, gives reminder calls and refers them to other local senior resources.
 We produce the “Depot Dispatch” a senior newsletter, and neatly tuck it into our monthly Senior Emergency Meal Boxes.
-This senior newsletter includes health, wellness and safety tips, senior resources, favorite recipes, fun photos and humor.
+This senior newsletter includes health, wellness and safety tips, senior resources, favorite recipes, historical trivia, fun photos and humor.
 By popular demand, we also email it to our volunteers and friends in the community.
 Please click here to read the 2014 newsletters for November and December and the 2015 newsletters for January and February.